jdelkins/pia-tools/README.md

 - All outgoing IPv4 traffic from the LAN is allowed out through the VPN, from transmission or any other host on the LAN that uses this firewall as its router.
-- If the VPN link goes down, LAN traffic will be routed to the WAN instead.
+- In the example, if the VPN link goes down systemd-networkd will remove the VPN default route, in which case LAN traffic should fall back to the WAN default route, unless you enable the optional kill switch.
-  However, there is a commented configuration block that will change this, if you prefer a "kill switch" approach.
 - The tunnel gets torn down and remade with a new virtual IP every day at 5:15 AM.